Sarah A. McDaniel

 If you have specific goals for how your property can – or cannot – be used in the future, even after you no longer own it, Sarah can work with you to design the deed restrictions and covenants necessary to carry out your intentions.
 This can include drafting and conveying conservation easements, view easements, historic preservation easements, trail easements, and the like, or including specific covenants in the language of your deed or will.
 While Sarah will not prepare complex estate plans, she will work cooperatively with your advisors to ensure that provisions in your estate plan regarding your land effectuate your true intent for the property.

-Sarah has helped clients negotiate and consummate complex land purchase and conservation transactions, including the acquisition of nearly 29,500 acres of working forestland in Piscataquis County and donation of a conservation easement and trail easements to the State of Maine Bureau of Parks and Lands.
+Sarah has helped clients negotiate and consummate complex land purchase and conservation transactions, including the acquisition of nearly 40,000 acres of working forestland in Piscataquis County and conveyance of multiple conservation, trail and agricultural preservation easements on lands throughout Maine .

 General Civil Practice